vannguyengd/gooddata-ui/docs/18_dashboard_embedding.md

 #### Content security policy

-This section is only relevant for GoodData.CN users, if you are using GoodData platform, please skip to [Using the dynamic loader](18_dashboard_embedding.md#using-the-dynamic-loader).
+>This section is only relevant for GoodData.CN users.
+If you use the GoodData platform, skip this section and proceed to [Using the dynamic loader](18_dashboard_embedding.md#using-the-dynamic-loader).

-If you want to use Remote plugins on GoodData.CN, you need to add the server that you use to host the plugin assets into your Content Security Policy configuration.
+If you want to use the remote plugins on GoodData.CN, add the server that you use to host the plugin assets into your Content Security Policy configuration.
-In your ingress Helm chart, make sure the the following CSP headers have your plugin hosting endpoint included
+In your ingress Helm chart, make sure that the following CSP headers have your plugin hosting endpoint included:

 -   `script-src`
 -   `img-src`